 Savant skills in autistic persons, rather than being irrelevant and frivolous, can, by “training the talent” serve as a “conduit toward normalization” with an increase in language, social and daily living skills, providing more independence for the savant overall.
 Examples of such useful intervention and channeling are provided.

-New imaging techniques and other novel research approaches, described herein, provide additional tools to better explore the unique window into the brain that this remarkable condition provides with its vast implications for not only better understanding savant syndrome, but perhaps shedding light as well on the hidden within us all.
+New imaging techniques and other novel research approaches provide additional tools to better explore the unique window into the brain that this remarkable condition provides with its vast implications for not only better understanding savant syndrome, but perhaps shedding light as well on the hidden within us all.
 No model of brain function, including memory, will be complete until it can fully incorporate and explain this jarring juxtaposition of severe mental handicap and prodigious mental ability.
 The journey toward such an explanation is underway.